mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

 ```
 Solution of loading data from local data:

-1.With the mysql terminal command:
+1. With the mysql terminal command:

 -	Logged in first with the usual:

 ```sql